-Between 1867 and 1974, various cities of the United States had unsightly beggar ordinances, in retrospect also dubbed ugly laws.
+Between 1867 and 1974, various cities in the United States had unsightly beggar ordinances, which were retrospectively also dubbed ugly laws.

-For instance, in San Francisco a law of 1867 deemed it illegal for "any person, who is diseased, maimed, mutilated or deformed in any way, so as to be an unsightly or disgusting object, to expose himself or herself to public view."
+For instance, in San Francisco, a law of 1867 deemed it illegal for "any person, who is diseased, maimed, mutilated or deformed in any way, to be an unsightly or disgusting object, to expose himself or herself to public view."

-I found out about the ugly laws on Instagram.
+I found out about the ugly laws via an Instagram post.
 I was shocked.
-Surely the person who posted about the ugly laws was misinformed.
+Surely, the person who posted about these laws was misinformed.
 I googled.
 I felt sick to my stomach.
 It was true.
 Ugly laws had existed in some cities in the U.S. until 1974.

 I want you to imagine being forced to stay in your house, being fined, jailed, or sent to a workhouse because the sight of you made people uncomfortable.
 People called you disgusting.